LAL-project/python-interface/instructions/installation-python-interface-sources-ubuntu.md

 (Modify the variables under the header `LINUX USERS ONLY`).

-Secondly, specify the version of Python against which the interface is linked.
+Secondly, you have to specify the version of Python against which the interface is linked.
 Indicate where Python's header files are located at, and where to find the binaries.
-To do this, modify the variables `MINOR_VERSION_PYTHON`, `PYTHON_INC_DIR` and `PYTHON_LIB_DIR`.
+To do this, modify the variables `MINOR_VERSION_PYTHON`, `PYTHON_INC_DIR` and `PYTHON_LIB_DIR` in [Makefile.pythonsource](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
 The default values are the following

-	# ----------------
-	# LINUX USERS ONLY

 	# Python's minor version
 	MINOR_VERSION_PYTHON = 8